spine-tools/Spine-Toolbox/README.md

 1. If you don't have Python installed, please install it e.g. from [Python.org](https://www.python.org/downloads/).
 Please note that we support Python versions from 3.9 to 3.12.
+(As of 21st Oct.
+2024, Python 3.13 has issues with some of our dependencies)

 2. Test that python is now in your PATH.
 Open a new terminal (e.g. Command Prompt) window and type